 What tunes will be played?

-Many of the tunes played at Ceol Aneas will be well know tunes played all over the world.
-Session musicians do not use music sheets and a session is not for ‘jamming’, if you don’t know the tune, its better to sit back and listen.
-Some sessions will have obvious session leaders, and others will not, at Ceol Aneas you are encouraged to play in sessions and this includes playing the tunes that you know, so give it a go and start a set, but before you do you might want to ask those around you if they know the tunes so that you are now playing solo!
+Many of the tunes played at Ceol Aneas will be well known tunes played all over the world.
+Session musicians do not use music sheets and a session is not for ‘jamming’, if you don’t know the tune, it’s better to sit back and listen.
+Some sessions will have obvious session leaders, and others will not.
+At Ceol Aneas you are encouraged to play in sessions and this includes playing the tunes that you know, so give it a go and start a set.
+But before you do you might want to ask those around you if they know the tunes so that you are not playing solo!

 Can I record the session?